Azure/azure-osconfig/docs/architecture.md

 What the Orchestrator does:

-- Receive management requests from one or multiple agent/management authority clients.
+- Receive management requests from one or multiple management authority adapters.
 - Combines requests into one serial sequence.
 - Skips duplicate requests.
 For example, a duplicate request to set DeviceHealthTelemetry to Optional.
 - Applies a certain order for requests simultaneously arriving from separate authorities per a list of priorities to be created as part of the configuration at /etc/osconfig/osconfig.json.
 For example, if a request to set DeviceHealthTelemetry to Optional arrives at the same time with a CommandArguments.Action.Shutdown to pipe them in this order.
 Or: NetworkConnections.DesiredConnectionConfiguration.Action=ChangeIpv4Address results in network connection loss to automatically invoke RollbackConnectionConfiguration.